-Wendy Davis concluded her 10th season as head coach of the Trinity College women’s basketball team after guiding the Bantams to a 9-15 mark in 2014-15.
-A year ago, Trinity posted its fifth winning season in the last six years, posting posted a 16-9 overall record and tying Bowdoin for third place in the New England Small College Athletic Conference (NESCAC) with a best-ever 7-3 conference mark.
-The Bantams qualified for the NESCAC Division III Championship Tournament for the 11th time and the sixth year in a row, defeating Connecticut College, 79-76, in the NESCAC Quarterfinals before falling, 57-47, at No. 6-ranked Tufts in the semifinal round.
+Wendy Davis begins her 11th season as head coach of the Trinity College women’s basketball team in 2015-16 after guiding the Bantams to a 9-15 mark a year ago.
+In 2013-14, Trinity posted a 16-9 overall record and tied Bowdoin for third place in the New England Small College Athletic Conference (NESCAC) with a best-ever 7-3 conference mark.
+The Bantams qualified for the NESCAC Division III Championship Tournament for the 11th time , defeating Connecticut College, 79-76, in the NESCAC Quarterfinals before falling, 57-47, at No. 6-ranked Tufts in the semifinal round.
 Trinity has finished with a final record of above .500 in five of the last seven years.

-The Bantams have qualified for the NESCAC Championship Tournament in seven of Davis' eight seasons including five of the last six winters.
-Davis, who is 124-117 in her 10 years as the Bantam head coach, guided Trinity to its best record since 1999-00 (17-8) and to the NESCAC Semifinals in 2008-09 and 2013-14.
-She was promoted to associate professor of physical education at the College.
+The Bantams have qualified for the NESCAC Championship Tournament in eight of Davis' 10 seasons including six of the last seven winters.
+Davis, who is 125-117 in her 10 years as the Bantam head coach, guided Trinity to its best record since 1999-00 (17-8) and to the NESCAC Semifinals in 2008-09 and 2013-14.
+She is also an associate professor of physical education at the College.

 Prior to Trinity, Davis enjoyed a highly successful six-year stint at Western New England College, posting a 105-55 record with conference post-season bids each year and ECAC appearances in 2002 and 2005 to give her a 229-1172 career mark in 15 seasons.
 In 2004-05, Davis was named as the Great Northeast Athletic Conference (GNAC) Coach of the Year, as the Golden Bears posted a 19-8 record.
 She also served as an assistant coach at the University of Connecticut in 1993-94.